eubr-bigsea/comps-hdfs/README.md

 * Each block is independent and it is able to return each record belonged to him.

 ```
+//1º - import the classes:

+import integration.Block;
+import integration.HDFS;

+...

-//1º - Get the path of the HDFS:
+//2º - Get the path of the HDFS:
 String defaultFS = System.getenv("MASTER_HADOOP_URL");

-//2º - Create a HDFS object:
+//3º - Create a HDFS object:
 HDFS dfs =  new HDFS(defaultFS);

-//3º - Retrieve a list of all blocks of the file input:
+//4º - Retrieve a list of all blocks of the file input:
 ArrayList<Bloco> HDFS_SPLITS_LIST = dfs.findALLBlocks(fileHDFS);

-//4º - Use each block retrieved like a file as usual, like the example:
+//5º - Use each block retrieved like a file as usual, like the example:
 for(Block blk : HDFS_SPLITS_LIST) {
 	HashMap<String, Integer> partialResult = map(blk);
 	result = mergeResults(partialResult, result);